Structured identification of multivariable modal systems: Structured identification of modal models

 \subsubsection{Parameter mappings for general-viscously damped mechanical systems}

-For the general damping model, the mapping functions \( \mathbf{g} \) and \( \mathbf{h}_i \) are derived considering the second-order parameterization~\eqref{eq: modal transfer second order}, with the corresponding parameter vector defined in~\eqref{eq: modal parameter vector}.
-The rigid-body modes are collectively represented by a single term in the additive model structure, hence, the function \( \mathbf{g} \) defines a summation over each $n_{\mathrm{rbm}}$ residue matrices as follows
+{ For the general damping model, the mappings \( \mathbf{g} \) and \( \mathbf{h}_i \) are derived considering the second-order parameterization in~\eqref{eq: modal transfer second order}, with the associated parameter vector defined in~\eqref{eq: modal parameter vector}.
+The function \( \mathbf{g} \) links the modal and additive parameterizations of the rigid-body modes, and since the additive representation describes all rigid-body dynamics using a single submodel, \( \mathbf{g} \) amounts to summing the dyads of the \( n_{\mathrm{rbm}} \) rigid-body mode-shape vectors according to